FlowFuse/website/src/blog/2022/12/flowforge-1-1-2-released.md

 where a user was unable to install additional nodes into their Node-RED project using the editor's palette manager.

-We tracked it down to an issue that was introduced in the 1.1 release where the project template lets you list nodes that should be blocked from being installed.
+We tracked it down to an issue that was introduced in the 1.1 release, where the project template lets you list nodes that should be blocked from being installed.
 It was interpreting an empty list to mean _disallow everything_!
 Not quite the intended behaviour.